colin-mccarthy/ckad-notes/securityContext-lab.md

 Shell to the running container and create a file called logs.txt in the directory at data/app.
 List the contents of the directory and verify the fs group.

+Adjust the reource limits in the pod so that it will run.